geigea84/employee-tracker/README.md

 NOTES/QUESTIONS

-important: npm init -y --- this will set up npm
+important: npm init -y --- this will set up npm (and include package.json)
 run: node <filename>

 where is my database file location?

-what npm packages were able to acommodate both lite and mysql?/ what do we need to use?
+use jquery? multi js files require and reference on either end must import argument into function and module.export function

+check mysql2 documentation for async functions

 mysql standalone - mysql2 connection to vscode

-mysql connection - where to place it?  currently in database.js

-npm i node - where would the package.json file come from?  what's the difference between package and package-lock?

 ======================================================================